kumbulanit/t-sql/lesotho/labs/Module_05_Grouping_and_Aggregating_Data_Lab.md

 ORDER BY COUNT(ei.IndicatorID) DESC;
 ```

+**Detailed Query Explanation:** Joining categories to indicators ensures each indicator contributes to its category totals.
+Conditional `COUNT` expressions separate active vs inactive counts, while `GROUP BY ic.CategoryName` yields one row per category.
+**Detailed Results Explanation:** Each row summarizes a category’s indicator inventory, making it easy to spot well-populated categories or those needing development.

 ---

 **Task 2:** Banking sector totals
+**Topic:** MS20761 Module 9 Lesson 1 – Summarize total sector size for a given reporting date
+**Beginner Explanation:** This query aggregates assets, loans, deposits, and the average NPL ratio for all banks that reported on 30 Sept 2024.

 ```sql
 -- Latest aggregate statistics for banking sector SELECT